evalyan/share2020/README-lab.md

 You may see the colour of the ring in the visualisation change from white, to light blue and then blue.
 This represents the phases of deployment as the container for the application starts up.

-When the deployment complent, you will see a green check mark indicating that the deployment was successful.
+When the deployment is complete, you will see a green check mark indicating that the deployment was successful.

 ![alt text](images/ocp-deploy5.png)